 Rabbits make wonderful pets – they have distinctive personalities and can be affectionate and very interactive.
+However, you should understand these 10 Common Rabbit Diseases.
 They recognise you by voice and sound, and can be easily trained to use a litterbox and do tricks!
 If you’re thinking of owning a rabbit they can live for up to eight years if in good health and well cared for.
 You’ll need to get your rabbit vaccinated, provide healthy and appropriate food, ensure exercise and rest, and frequently check for changes in behaviour.
 There are certain ailments that commonly occur in rabbits so this article will explain 10 common rabbit diseases and illnesses every owner should know about…

 Snuffles are caused by bacteria present in rabbits which have been through stressful periods – or have had immune system issues.
 Rundown rabbits will have nasal discharge, watery eyes, and matted paws.
 Make sure your rabbit is eating healthily and the hutch is cleaned out daily – you may need prescribed antibiotics to treat the illness.

 When the front of the eye becomes inflamed this may be a sign of bacterial infection – or it could be a corneal ulcer due to traumatic injury, or conjunctivitis from environmental irritants.
-An eye examination will diagnose the cause – and anti-inflammatory drugs may be prescribed to reduce swelling and alleviate pain.
+You can diagnose the cause with an eye examination – and the vet can give anti-inflammatory drugs to reduce swelling and alleviate pain.

 Flea infestations happen when the flea inhabits the body of the rabbit and starts to reproduce – rabbits can develop a hypersensitive reaction and scratch excessively leaving lesions on the surface of the skin and skin infections.
 Heavy infestations may cause anaemia as the fleas feed on blood.
 Flea combing will produce flea dirt in affected rabbits, and your vet will eradicate and control exposure with specific powders and ointments.